Tuner (radio): Television

 Opened VHF/UHF tuner of a television set.
 The antenna connector is on the right.

-A television tuner or TV tuner, also called a TV receiver, is a component or subsystem that converts analog television or digital television transmissions into audio and video signals which can be further processed to produce sound and a picture.
+A television tuner or TV tuner, also called a TV receiver, is a component or subsystem that converts analog television or digital television transmissions into audio and video signals, which can be further processed to produce sound and a picture.
 A TV tuner must filter out unwanted signals and have a high signal-to-noise ratio.
 Television standards supported by TV tuners include PAL, NTSC, SECAM, ATSC, DVB-C, DVB-T, DVB-T2, ISDB, DTMB, T-DMB, and open cable.
 VHF/UHF TV tuners are rarely found as a separate component, but are incorporated into television sets.
 Cable boxes, converter boxes and other set top boxes contain tuners for digital TV services, and send their output via SCART or other connector, or using an RF modulator (typically on channel 36 in Europe and channel 3/4 in North America) to TV receivers that do not natively support the services.
 They provide outputs via composite, S-video, or component video.
 Many can be used with video monitors that do not have a TV tuner or direct video input.
 They are often part of a VCR or digital video recorder (DVR, PVR).

 Analog tuners can tune only analog signals.
 An ATSC tuner is a digital tuner that tunes digital signals only.
 Some digital tuners provide an analog bypass.
 An example frequency range is 48.25 MHz – 855.25 MHz (E2-E69), with a tuning frequency step size of 31.25, 50 or 62.5 kHz.
 Before the use of solid-state frequency synthesizers, covering the broad range of TV signal frequencies with a single tuned circuit and sufficient precision was uneconomic.
 Television channel frequencies were non-contiguous, with many non-broadcast services interleaved between VHF channels 6 and 7 in North America, for example.
 Instead, TV tuners of the era incorporated multiple sets of tuned circuits for the main signal path and local oscillator circuit.
 These "turret" tuners mechanically switched the receiving circuits by rotating a knob to select the desired channel.
 Channels were presented in fixed sequence, with no means to skip channels unused in a particular area.
-When UHF TV broadcasting was made available, often two complete separate tuner stages were used, with separate tuning knobs for selection of VHF band and UHF band channels.
+When UHF TV broadcasting was made available, often two completely separate tuner stages were used, with separate tuning knobs for selection of VHF band and UHF band channels.
 To allow for a small amount of drift or misalignment of the tuner with the actual transmitted frequency, tuners of that era included a "fine tuning" knob to allow minor adjustment for best reception.
-The combination of high frequencies, multiple electrical contacts, and frequent changing of channels in the tuner made it a high maintenance part of the television receiver, as relatively small electrical or mechanical problems with the tuner would make the set unusable.
+The combination of high frequencies, multiple electrical contacts, and frequent changing of channels in the tuner made it a high-maintenance part of the television receiver, as relatively small electrical or mechanical problems with the tuner would make the set unusable.

 Computers may use an internal TV tuner card or USB connected external tuner to allow reception of over-the-air broadcasts or cable signals.